Partners & Supporters

 The Washington State Dairy Council is a non-profit 501(c)3 nutrition education organization dedicated to the promotion of lifelong health.
 We proudly serve the residents of Washington and Alaska and are funded by the dairy farmers and processors in Washington state.
 We are passionate about health and youth wellness and have been providing science-based nutrition resources and community support since 1934.

 Erika’s Lighthouse is a not-for-profit dedicated to educating and raising awareness about adolescent depression, encouraging good mental health and breaking down the stigma surrounding mental health issues.
+Visit our partnership webpage!

 The U.S. Department of Health and Human Services (HHS) developed the National Youth Sports Strategy (NYSS) to unite U.S. youth sports culture around a shared vision: that one day, all youth will have the opportunity, motivation, and access to play sports — regardless of their race, ethnicity, sex, ability, or ZIP code.